asim1909/Tic-Tac-Toe/README.md

 ```
 The play() function is the main driver of the game.
 It takes three arguments: the game object, the X player object, and the O player object.
 It runs a loop that alternates between the two players until the game ends in a win or a tie.
 It also prompts the user to leave or continue playing after the game ends.

-To run the game, simply run the script in a Python environment.
-The game will prompt the user to make moves and display the board after each move.
-The computer player will make intelligent moves based on the current state of the board.
-The user can choose to leave or continue playing after the game ends.

-This code implements the game of Tic Tac Toe, a two-player game where the players take turns marking the spaces on a 3x3 grid with their symbol, X or O. The goal of the game is to be the first to get three in a row.

-The code defines a TicTacToe class which initializes the board and keeps track of the current winner.
-It also includes methods for printing the board, making a move, and checking for a winner.

-The game is played using the play() function which takes instances of the HumanPlayer and SmartComputerPlayer classes as arguments for the 'O' and 'X' players respectively.
-The game is played until there are no more empty squares on the board or a player wins.
+### The game is played until there are no more empty squares on the board or a player wins.

 If the game ends in a tie, the function prompts the user to either leave the game or start a new one.
 If a winner is declared, the function simply returns the winner and ends the game.